Zhiming-Huang/luc/README.md

 apt -y build-dep linux
 ```

-Then, download bbr2 and compile it by
+Then, download BBR2 and compile it by
 ```
 git clone -o google-bbr -b v2alpha  https://github.com/google/bbr.git cd bbr make menuconfig
 ```
-Networking support ---> Networking options ---> TCP: advanced congestion control ---> BBR2 TCP (M)
+Then, go to Networking support ---> Networking options ---> TCP: advanced congestion control ---> BBR2 TCP (M).
+Save and exit.
+Next, we start compiling by

 ```
 make deb-pkg
 ```

-2. Install the compiled kernel that already installed BBRv2 (we provide binary packages compiled with BBR2 for Debian/Ubuntu under the build directory of this repo).
+2. Download the compiled kernels that have already installed BBRv2 (we provide binary packages with BBR2 compiled for Debian/Ubuntu under this repo's "build" folder).

-If you choose the second way, you can run the following commands to replace the kernel (we tested the kernels, which work for ubuntu 18.04 LTS):
+If you choose the second way, you can run the following commands to replace the kernel (we have tested that the following kernel works for ubuntu 18.04 LTS):

 ```
 sudo dpkg -i linux-headers-5.4.0-rc6_5.4.0-rc6-2_amd64.deb sudo dpkg -i linux-image-5.4.0-rc6_5.4.0-rc6-2_amd64.deb
 ```

-Next, we enable the grub menu for selecting kernels.
+Next, enable the Grub menu for switching kernels.
 Edit the file /etc/default/grub, and find the following two lines:
 ```
 GRUB_TIMEOUT_STYLE=hidden
 GRUB_TIMEOUT=0